 I am not exactly why I chose to enter the contest but something just came over me when I saw it in my inbox.
 I am not exactly sure why I chose this photo either.
-If you want to vote for me click here to vote.
-This contest runs for a week and you can vote every 24 hours.
-Thanks in advance for your help.

 Some times you have to do stuff outside your comfort zone to appreciate things more.
 As I was taking this photo I stopped and enjoyed the view.
 I don't usually do that when I am out taking pictures.
 Usually I am consumed with taking a million shots so I know I get one that I know is good.
 This day it seemed like every shot I took was better than the next.

 Another thing I did with this contest that took me out of my comfort level is I asked people to vote for it using social media.
 I would never do something like that as I consider it spamming my friends.
 Something weird happened when I did this.
 A few people that didn't have Facebook and couldn't vote re-tweeted the link to vote to their friends on Twitter.
 They did this because they enjoyed the picture and were glad to help out in any way they could.